Documentation

 and childBalance

 .
-If you're tracking multiple currencies in the same ledger, use balances
+When tracking multiple currencies in the same Ledger, use balances

 and childBalances